hstandeffer/coffee-pal/README.md

-# Baroasta
+# Squig Coffee

-Baroasta lets coffee lovers explore all kinds of different coffees from all over the world, all in one place.
+Squig Coffee lets coffee lovers explore all kinds of different coffees from all over the world, all in one place.

 ## Features